Temple Production and others invest in Africa’s first 2D feature film “The Passport of Mallam Ilia” | Nairametrics

 This is Africa’s first indigenous 2D feature-length animated film by Magic Carpet Studios.
 The movie is an adaptation based upon the best-selling classic novel written by the late celebrated writer Cyprian Ekwensi in 1960.

-According to the producer and CEO of Magic Carpet Studios, Mr. Ferdy Ladi Adimefe, “The book was chosen due to its significance in the African Literary space; a short, easy-to-digest, young adult book, covering the pre-independence realities of what is now Northern Nigeria but was then the Northern emirate in a pre-colonial era.
-More so, it was used across West Africa as part of the Africa Writers Series and most Africans in the Diaspora and the global audience will connect.
-If you see the quality of the teaser, we put out you realise we don’t want to tell a domestic story, but a global story and this has the recipe”.
+According to the producer and CEO of Magic Carpet Studios, Mr Ferdy Ladi Adimefe, “The book was chosen due to its significance in the African Literary space; a short, easy-to-digest, young adult book, covering the pre-independence realities of what is now Northern Nigeria but was then the Northern emirate in a pre-colonial era.
+More so, it was used across West Africa as part of the Africa Writers Series and most Africa in the Diaspora, and the global audience will connect.
+If you see the quality of the teaser we put out, you realize we don’t want to tell a domestic story, but a global story and this has the recipe.”

 The global demand for animation themed stories is on the rise, and with this rush in demand comes a huge opportunity to explore the African animation industry.
-Currently, the total value of the global animation industry stands at $270 billion (PR Newswire 2018).
+Currently, the total value of the global animation industry stands at Two Hundred and Seventy ($270) billion dollars (PR Newswire 2018).

-In consideration of the lucrative potential that the animation industry holds, the studio recently commenced a roadshow to fundraise $2 million for the completion of the movie.
-Speaking about the road show, Mr. Adimefe said, “We are using our 5th year anniversary to host investors and treat them to an exciting magical evening.
+In consideration of the lucrative potential that the animation industry holds, the studio recently commenced a roadshow to fundraise Two ($2) million dollars for the completion of the movie.
+Speaking about the roadshow, Mr Adimefe said, “We are using our 5th year anniversary to host investors and treat them to an exciting magical evening.
 Anyone who knows the slightest thing about animation knows just how expensive and difficult it can be to produce.
-This is why we structured this as notes for investors offering about $35,000 for a unit and enabling Investors to enjoy returns.
-We do have faith that aside from the viability of the project the cultural impact value will resonate with many.”
+We do have faith that aside from the viability of the project the cultural impact value will resonate with many”.

 We also launched our Magic Lab Project in conjunction as our modest aim is to train at least 50 animators every year.

-Mr Yomi Awobokun, who chairs the board of The Ilia Project SPV and the Magic Carpet Studios, also said, “Magic Carpet took this project on because of the quality of the material.
+Mr Abayomi Awobokun who chairs the board of The Ilia Project SPV, and the Magic Carpet Studios also said, “Magic Carpet took this project on because of the quality of the material.
 The team has done a great job in securing the IPs and getting the assets ready.
-It is a world class story and production.
-I am investing and also inviting others to co-invest with us on this project.”
+It is a world-class story and production.”

 We built our philosophy as a studio on the premise of creating authentic African stories for a global audience and we firmly believe that it is only through originality and authenticity that we can put our continent on the global map of entertainment.